cgwire/kitsu/docs/getting-started-production/README.md

 ![attach preview drag drop](../img/getting-started/drag_drop_preview.png)

-once you have uploaded an image, you have the possibility to add another one.
+Once you have uploaded an image, you have the possibility to add another one.

 ![attach preview drag drop](../img/getting-started/ upload_several_pictures.png)